cybertheopal/PCAP-Geolocation/README.md

 ## 5. Identify Signs of a DDoS Attack

-### Look for Red Flags
+### Red Flags

-Watch for these common indicators of a DDoS or scripted attack:
+Be on the look out for these common indicators of a DDoS or scripted attack:

 - Repeated or identical **IP ID** values across various source IPs
 - Sequential or patterned **TCP Sequence Numbers**